netxms/netxms-doc/admin/appendix.rst

 nxencpasswd
 -----------

-This tool can be used to encrypt passwords stored in server and agent configuration files.
+This tool can be used to obfuscate passwords stored in server and agent configuration files as well as various places in the system, e.g. ssh passwords, notification channel passwords, etc.

 nxevent
 -------